 Compliance with Section 7 of the Endangered Species Act (ESA), and implementing regulations (50 CFR Part 402), requires communication with the US Fish and Wildlife Service (USFWS) and/or the National Marine Fisheries Service (NMFS) in cases where a federal action could affect listed threatened or endangered species, species proposed for listing, or candidates for listing.
 The primary focus of this consultation is to request a determination of whether any of these species occur in the proposal area.
 If any of these species is present, a determination would be made of any potential adverse effects on the species.
 Should no species protected by the ESA be affected by the proposed or alternative actions, no additional consultation is required.
 Letters were sent to the appropriate USFWS and NMFS offices as well as the State of Hawaii Department of Lands informing them of the proposal and requesting data regarding applicable protected species.
-Subsequently, compliance with Section 7 of the ESA through consultation with USFWS and NMFS is ongoing.
+Concurrence with the Air Force's effects determinations was received from both USFWS and NMFS, and consultation is complete.
 In addition, the Marine Mammal Protection Act (MMPA; 16 U.S.C. § 1371 et seq.) makes it illegal for a person to take a marine mammal, which includes significantly disturbing the habitat, unless it is done in accordance with regulations or a permit.
 The Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C. § 1801) requires federal agencies to consult with the NMFS when activities may have adverse impacts on designated Essential Fish Habitat.